Sociology and Anthropology at Messiah College

 Career options for sociology and anthropology majors

-As a graduate of the sociology and anthropology program, students are equipped to secure positions such as:
+As a graduate of the sociology and anthropology degree program, students are equipped to secure jobs such as:

 - Director of community life